ZachHembree/RichHudFramework.Client/articles/HUD-Spaces.md

 ### Core Functions

-Every HUD space node (via its base class <xref:RichHudFramework.UI.HudSpaceNodeBase>) performs three critical tasks each frame:
+Every HUD space node performs three critical tasks each frame:

 1. **PTW Matrix Calculation** – Supplies the transformation that positions and orients its plane in world space.
 2. **Cursor Projection** – Computes the exact world-space point where the mouse cursor intersects the plane, then transforms that point back into the node's local 2D coordinates.
 This ensures accurate mouse-over detection and input handling regardless of the node's orientation or distance from the camera.